How to Cure Social Anxiety Using These 5 Tips

-If you feel that your social anxiety has taken over your life and disrupted your ability to handle regular social situations, check out these 5 tips on curing social anxiety now.
+If you feel that your social anxiety has taken over your life and disrupted your ability to handle social situations, check out these 5 tips on curing social anxiety now.

-What is Social Anxiety?
+What Is Social Anxiety?
 How Does Social Anxiety Affect Someone’s Ability to Function?

 - Using public restrooms

 - Eating in front of someone else

 - Speaking in public or giving a speech to a large group of people

 While these situations may not seem like a big deal to some people, they can still cause social anxiety and apprehension in people living with social phobia.

 What causes someone to develop social anxiety disorder?
 Like most mental health disorders, social anxiety disorder is caused by the intricate interaction among a variety of biological and environmental factors.
 Common causes stem from inherited traits, an overactive amygdala, and learned behavior.
 Let’s explore each common cause of social anxiety together.

 - Genetic Predisposition: Mental health issues such as social anxiety can run in families.
 However, researchers aren’t entirely sure whether this occurs due to genetics or learned behavior.

 - Amygdala: The amygdala, a structure in the brain that could be involved in controlling the fear response, is sometimes overactive in individuals with a social anxiety disorder.
 Patients with an overactive amygdala tend to experience a heightened fear response, resulting in increased levels of anxiety during social situations.